withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 ### GraphQL data layer

 Gatsby uses GraphQL to retrieve data from your project files.
 Additionally, Gatsby sites typically use several plugins and packages to read the file system, transform Markdown etc.

 Astro uses ESM imports and a top-level await [`Astro.glob()`]() call to import data from your project files.
 GraphQL may be optionally be added to your project, but is not included by default.
 Astro also has a wide array of external packages and integrations, but many core features are built-in and available from the API.

-## Key Similarities

-- The syntax of `.astro` files is similar to JSX.
-Writing Astro should feel familiar.

-- Astro is component-based.

-- Astro has built-in support for Markdown and has integrations for using MDX files.
-Both Gatsby and Astro use [Remark](https://remark.js.org/) by default to do Markdown manipulation and pre-processing.
-Many of your favorite Remark plugins should work between them both.

-- Astro also has [official integrations for using React components](/en/guides/integrations-guide/react/).
-Note that in Astro, React files **must** have a `.jsx` or `.tsx` extention.

-- Astro has support for NPM package usage, including several for React.
-You may be able to keep some or all of your existing React components and dependencies.

 ## Switch to Astro